My Tumultuous Journey To Pregnancy At Age 40

 Advertisement

-Cost: Luckily, my insurance covers the appointment, so it’s just a $20 copay.
+Cost: Luckily, my insurance covers the appointment, so it’s just a $20 USD copay.

 August 6, 2019